Hastings Museum’s dioramas are considered museum-quality pieces themselves! They’re all hand crafted…every leaf, every stone, every blade of grass.

 Long before the Museum building was dedicated in 1939, preparation for the detailed dioramas began.

-The time consuming task of creating foliage for the displays yielded more than 500,000 leaves made of wire, wax and cotton!
-Hired as the technical assistant and staff artist, Don Karr supervising six women employed to make the plants.
+The time consuming task of creating foliage for the displays yielded more than 500,000 leaves made of wire, wax, and cotton!
+Hired as the technical assistant and staff artist, Don Karr supervised six women who were employed to make the plants.

 Karr’s first task was to make molds by casting real leaf specimens in plaster.
 The molds were given to workers who wrapped wire in cotton and placed it in the mold for the stem.
 A thin layer of cotton was then placed in the mold to hold the wax.
 Once the form was released from the mold, workers trimmed the edges and repeated the process until they could make clusters of leaves to add to plant stems.

 Diorama backgrounds also play a key role in setting the scene, flowing seamlessly from the leaves, plants and animals in the foreground, with the paintings matching trees, shrubbery and even the birds and animals.

 Many of Hastings Museum’s backgrounds were painted by Iris Daugherty Nunley.

 A student at Hastings College majoring in language art, Nunley was notified by her instructor that Hastings Museum’s founder Albert Brooking was looking for an art student to work at Hastings Museum.

 When they met, Nunley informed Brooking that she had only worked in pencil and charcoal and had never done anything to scale that he was looking.
 He persuaded her to try because if she could do it in black and white, she could certainly do it in color and if she did well on small scale projects she could do well on large scale ones as well.